Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2024.04.17    - version 1.9.1 =
+* Enhancement   - The payment method (also known as "payment product type") can be retrieved from the order's metadata as '_dintero_payment_method'.
+* Fix           - Display an error if order total does not match.

 = 2023.11.21    - version 1.9.0 =
 * Feature       - Added setting for using the new pop-out modal in embedded checkout.